InstantMain/cyberstart-docs/challenges/headquarters/level-12/spam-robot.md

 To help narrow our investigative efforts, we need to know which gang member is behind this new idea of theirs.
 Agents have managed to recover a log file and a mail queue of pending outgoing email spam messages.
 See if you can spot the spammer in the log file and let us know - we can then stop them sending the email.

+**Tip:** The flag is the username of the gang member sending the spam.

 ## Files
 [log.txt](/assets/files/log.txt)